Dissecting Microscope Vs Compound Microscope

 Step-by-Step or Concept Breakdown

 • Dissecting Microscope: Operates between 5x and 80x magnification, offers a working distance of several centimeters, and primarily uses incident (reflected) lighting for surface examination.
-Day to day, - Compound Microscope: Operates between 40x and 1500x magnification, features a working distance under one millimeter at high power, and relies almost exclusively on transmitted lighting from below the stage. - Focus Mechanism: Dissecting models use a single coarse focus knob for quick adjustments, while compound models pair coarse and fine focus knobs to achieve precise clarity at extreme zoom levels.
+So - Compound Microscope: Operates between 40x and 1500x magnification, features a working distance under one millimeter at high power, and relies almost exclusively on transmitted lighting from below the stage. - Focus Mechanism: Dissecting models use a single coarse focus knob for quick adjustments, while compound models pair coarse and fine focus knobs to achieve precise clarity at extreme zoom levels.

 Real Examples